via-edge-ai/meta-mediatek-bsp/README.md

 Once you see *Waiting for DA mode*:
 1) press the *reset* and *volume up* buttons **simultaneously**
 2) then release only the *reset* button
-3) release the *volume* button once you see that the image is getting flashed.
+3) release the *volume up* button once you see that the image is getting flashed.

 ### Flash only one partition